Theora: Encoding performance

 found that their subjective visual quality was inferior to that of contemporary video codecs.
+The performance characteristics of the Theora 1.0 reference implementation are dominated mostly by implementation problems inherited from the original VP3 code base.
+Work that lead up to the 1.1 stable release focused on improving on or eliminating these.
+A May 2009 review of this work by Xiph developer Chris Montgomery claimed a considerable improvement in quality, both subjectively and as measured by PSNR, by improving the forward DCT and quantisation matrices.
 More recently however, Xiph developers compared the 1.1 Theora encoder to YouTube's H.264 and H.263+ encoders, in response to concerns raised in 2009 about Theora's inferior performance by Chris DiBona, a Google employee.
 They found the results from Theora to be nearly the same as YouTube's H.264 output, and much better than the H.263+ output.

-The performance characteristics of the Theora 1.0 reference implementation are dominated mostly by implementation problems inherited from the original VP3 code base.
-Work leading up to the 1.1 stable release was focused on improving on or eliminating these.
-A May 2009 review of this work claimed a considerable improvement in quality, both subjectively and as measured by PSNR, just by improving the forward DCT and quantisation matrices.
-A flaw in the version of FFmpeg used in the test initially led to incorrect reports of Theora PSNR surpassing that of H.264.
 The differences in quality, bitrate and file size between a YouTube H.264 video and a transcoded Ogg video file are very small.
-Further work on adaptive quantization, as well as overall detailed subjective tuning of the codec, is still to come.

 Playback performance

-There is an open-source VHDL code base for a hardware Theora decoder in development.
+There was an open-source VHDL code base for a hardware Theora decoder in development.
 It began as a 2006 Google Summer of Code project, and it has been developed on both the Nios II and LEON processors.
-However, there are currently no Theora decoder chips in production, and portable media players, smartphones and similar devices with limited computing power rely on such chips to provide efficient playback.
+However, there are no Theora decoder chips in production, and portable media players, smartphones and similar devices with limited computing power rely on such chips to provide efficient playback.

 Playback

-Native browser playback
+Web browsers

 As originally recommended by HTML 5, these browsers support Theora when embedded by the video element: